Werthein Group: Insurance

 The Group's activity in this area began in the 1990s and, for 15 years, it was a partner of the Italian holding company Assicurazioni Generali, which was dissolved in 2014 with the division of its assets.
 The Group remained with La Caja ART (Aseguradoras de Riesgos del Trabajo) and, after the acquisition of the Australian company QBE ART, became Experta ART.

 Currently, its presence in the insurance business consists of the companies Experta Seguros, Experta ART and La Estrella Compañía de Seguros de Retiro.
 Experta, with presence in all the provinces of Argentina, started its operations in labor insurance and expanded to property and life insurance.
 Its portfolio includes collective life, personal accident, theft, agriculture, home, car and occupational risk insurance.

 Technology

 Fivvy

 Fivvy is a B2B Fintech created in the United States that helps Banks, Retailers, and Insurers in Latin America and the United States to better understand their customers and competitors.

 Overlabs

 In September 2024, the Group launched Overlabs, a technology services company offering consulting, software development, and applications.
 It began operations in Brazil, with plans to expand to other Latin American countries in 2025.

 Illumia

-In May 2025, Grupo Werthein launched Illumia, a generative artificial intelligence company focused on customer service and sales solutions through digital assistants, with an investment of 40 million dollars.
+In May 2025, Grupo Werthein launched Illumia, a generative AI company focused on customer service and sales solutions through digital assistants, with an investment of 40 million dollars.